ilyalitosh/android-code-style-Java-/README.md

 <a name="comments_javadoc"><h2>Comments/javadoc</h2></a>

-&#9;Each class and public method must contain Javadoc, with at least one phrase describing what it does.
+Each class and public method must contain Javadoc, with at least one phrase describing what it does.
-<br>&#9;For example:
+<br>For example:
 <br>
 ```java
 public interface DbBaseModel {